postgis/postgis-workshops/postgis-intro/sources/en/geometry_returning_exercises.rst

     481

-* **"Union all the census blocks into a single output.
+* **Union all the census blocks into a single output.
 What kind of geometry is it?
-How many parts does it have?"**
+How many parts does it have?**

   .. code-block:: sql